mogtofu33/gitlab-ci-drupal/docs/advanced-usage.md

 folders are not included in the Phpstan analysis.
 Above level 5, this will trigger a lot of unknown type hint from Phpstan.

-To autoload contrib code, copy the `.gitlab-ci/phpstan.neon` file from this project fill a `CI_QA_CONFIG_PHPSTAN` variable to point the ci to this configuration.
+To autoload contrib code, copy the `.gitlab-ci/phpstan.neon` file from this project at the root or fill a `CI_QA_CONFIG_PHPSTAN` variable to point the ci to this configuration.

 Then add the parameter [scanDirectories or scanFiles](https://phpstan.org/user-guide/discovering-symbols#third-party-code-outside-of-composer-dependencies),